Meteor-Community-Packages/Meteor-CollectionFS/README.md

 ## UI Helpers

-Some of the API methods are designed to be usable as UI helpers.
+There are two types of UI helpers available.
+First, some of the `FS.File` instance methods will work when called in templates, too.
+These are available to you automatically and are documented here.
+Second, some additional useful helpers are provided in the optional [cfs-ui](https://github.com/CollectionFS/Meteor-cfs-ui) package.
+These make it easy to render a delete button or an upload progress bar and more.
+Refer to the `cfs-ui` readme.

 ### FS.File Instance Helper Methods

+Some of the FS.File API methods are designed to be usable as UI helpers.

 ### url